Doing Business in Trondheim

 Largest companies in Trondheim

 Not only is Trondheim increasing its position as a startup capital.
-Trondheim is home to a large amount of mid-sized and large companies.
+Trondheim is also home to a large amount of mid-sized and large companies.
 Below a list of Trondheim’s largest companies in terms of revenue and profit (numbers are x1000 NOK).

 Company | Revenue | Operational profit | |